mariomc/mink/README.md

 How does it work
 ====

-__mink__ uses an helper API to work its magic: Zepto (with data plugin), Ender or jQuery.
+__mink__ uses an helper API to work its magic: Zepto (with data plugin), Ender (packaged as ender.js in the root of the repository) or jQuery.
 Just be sure to include it before mink's script and modules.
 If, for some reason, you have more than one helper and want to define which should be used, either set ````window.mink.helper=jQuery ```` or set the name of the helper as a data-attribute on the mink base script element like so ````<script src="mink/base/base.js" data-helper="jQuery" ></script>````

 Where the goodness comes from: